 Let’s talk about paddle length.
 In this situation, size most definitely matters and when you are dealing with too many inches, it can be a major problem.
 When your paddle is too long, your body does strange things to compensate for it while trying to get the paddle out of the water at the back end of the stroke in order to get the paddle back up to the front end of your stroke.
 This can result in either shoulder injury (what happened to me when I had a 50″

-I came across this graph a few years ago and it stuck with me.
+I came across this graph on “How to be an Expert” a few years ago and it stuck with me.
 Of course, this graph can be applied to anything in life, but I really liked it in the context of paddling.
 We have all seen new paddlers come out, try the sport, and never come back.
 Why?
 Because they got frustrated and didn’t have the perseverance to continue past their first training session.
-We’ve also seen the paddlers who come out for a month or so, aren’t happy with their progress so they don’t ever really
+We’ve also seen the paddlers who come out for a month or so, aren’t happy with their

 Dragon Boater’s Core Workout #2 The first core workout was such a hit that I thought I would add a few more exercises to it.
 Do each of the following exercises for one minute: Crunches: Note that the hands are only resting on the head, not pulling on it.
 You can just touch your fingertips to the side of your head to be sure.
 Crunches with knees up: Shins horizontal, bring the knees close to the chest as you come up.
 Leg raises: Start from 1 inch off the ground and don’t go more